 3 Ways to Build A Successful DevOps Testing Culture

-So, if you are experiencing delays or challenges in the software development life cycle, it’s time to reconsider your company’s testing methodologies and adopt integrated testing with development and operations activities.
+So, you are experiencing delays or challenges in the software development life cycle.
+In that case, it’s time to reconsider your company’s testing methodologies and adopt integrated testing with development and operations activities.

 3 Ways to Build an Effective DevOps Testing Culture: